Transparency of the Regulatory System

 ICSID Convention and New York Convention

-New Zealand is a party to both the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the Washington Convention), and to the New York Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral Awards.
+New Zealand is a party to the ICSID (Washington) Convention and to the New York Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral Awards.

 Investor-State Dispute Settlement

 Although there is no ISDS agreement built into New Zealand’s RCEP, NZ-UK, or NZ-EU free trade agreements, the country has signed side letters with five CPTPP partner countries that will exclude compulsory ISDS settlement.
 The side letters have the same treaty-level status as the CPTPP Agreement.

 New Zealand does not have a free trade agreement with the United States.
 New Zealand does not have a Bilateral Investment Treaty with the United States.

 Investment disputes are rare, and there have been no major disputes in recent years involving U.S. companies.
 In 2022, following a complaint lodged by the Digital News Publishers Association against Meta to pay local news outlets for content, the Commerce Commission found in favor of collective bargaining rights.

 Arbitrations taking place in New Zealand (including international arbitrations) are governed by the Arbitration Act 1996.
 The Arbitration Act includes rules based on the United Nations Commission on International Trade Law (UNCITRAL) and its 2006 amendments.
 Parties to an international arbitration can opt out of some of the rules, but the Arbitration Act provides the default position.